swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 Use the commands we've learned so far to figure out what the `-fs` argument for the program `mplayer` does. `mplayer` video playing program.

 * * * *

 ## Redirection

-We now know a lot of the basic shell commands.
 Let's turn to the experimental data from the hearing tests that we began with.
 This data is located in the `~/UofCSCBC2012/1-Shell/data` directory.
 Each subdirectory corresponds to a particular participant in the study.
 Navigate to the `Bert` subdirectory in `data`.
 There are a bunch of text files which contain experimental data results.
 Lets print them all:

     cat au*